 Any animals can be an emotional support animal.
 But dogs are the most common type of ESA.
 This furry friend is called ESD or Emotional Support Dog.
 With so many issues with emotional support animals when you want to travel and board on a plane or live in “no pets” college dormitory, apartment, or housing, how can you obtain a legitimate emotional support animal certification?

 Here’s all you need to know about emotional support for animals and their roles.
-If you want to learn how to get valid Emotional Support Dog certification, or how to get a dog certified as an emotional support animal, you’d be surprised to find out the process is simple.
+If you want to learn how to get valid emotional support dog certification, or how to certify an emotional support dog, you’d be surprised to find out the process is simple.

 If you have emotional or mental disabilities, you can qualify for an emotional support dog certification.
 You may be eligible for an ESA dog certification if you suffer from one or more of the mental health concerns listed below.